 Monopoly Power Leads to Exhorbinant Profit Margins

 Interestingly, there seems to be little questioning of whether such margins are fair to customers and what level of margin indicates a problem with greed.
-The question should be discussed is what type of entity charges their customers a plus 90% margin for an item?
-Well, we know that this is the roughly the same margin as drug cartels.
-The second question is do we hold the profit margins of drug cartels to be ethical?
+The question that should be discussed is, what type of entity charges their customers a plus 90% margin for an item?
+Well, we know that this is roughly the same margin as drug cartels.
+The second question is, do we hold the profit margins of drug cartels to be ethical?
 How about blood diamonds?
 How close does the profit margin have to be to 100% before some type of mental alarm is sounded?
 Because to hundreds of thousands of SAP and Oracle employees and followers, this support profitability seems pretty reasonable.

 Pablo Escobar was generally considered to be a bad person, and not someone you would have over for dinner.
-However, it turns out that the margins on his cocaine were actually less than SAP and Oracle’s margins on support.
+However, it turns out that the margins on his cocaine were less than SAP and Oracle’s margins on support.
 Yet people like Bill McDermott and Mark Hurd are celebrated in the press.

 We have heard quite a bit from SAP consultants or resources who did not like this article at all.
 The primary issue with SAP consultants have chosen to focus on is whether the comparison should have been drawn.
 As I was reading up on Pablo Escobar, I found out what the margin on his cocaine was.
 I thought,